 The US Mint produced the $20 Liberty Gold Double Eagles from 1849 to 1907.
 The coins were struck at the US Mint facilities in Philadelphia, New Orleans, San Francisco, Carson City and Denver.
 Their composition is 90% gold and 10% copper with each coin containing 0.9675 oz of gold.
-Almost 104 million Liberty Gold Double Eagles were minted.
-Coins from certain years of production and/or mint facilities are now very rare and therefore valuable.
+Almost 104 million Liberty Double Eagle gold coins were minted.

 The original design of the Liberty Gold Double Eagle underwent two major changes over the years of its production.
 Therefore, we can distinguish three subtypes.
 Type I was minted from 1850-1866, Type II from 1866-1876 and Type III from 1877-1907.

 The motif on the reverse side of the $20 Liberty Gold Double Eagle is derived from the Great Seal of the United States.
 It shows an eagle with a shield holding an olive branch and arrows.
 "E PLURIBUS UNUM" is inscribed on a double banner that the eagle is holding up left and right.
 Thirteen stars appear as a halo together with an arc of rays above the eagle's head.
 The coin's $20 denomination (TWENTY D.) and “UNITED STATES OF AMERICA” are engraved along the coin's edge.
 Liberty Gold Double Eagles that were minted in New Orleans (mint mark: O), San Francisco (mint mark: S), Carson City (mint mark: CC) or Denver (mint mark: D) contain a mint mark just above the denomination.
-However, coins that were minted in Philadelphia don't have any mint mark.
+However, coins that were minted at the main Philadelphia branch of the United States Mint don't have any mint mark.

 The Type III Liberty Gold Double Eagles were produced from 1877 until the end of mintage in 1907.
 The inscription of the denomination on the reverse side was changed from "TWENTY D." to "TWENTY DOLLARS".
 Furthermore, the motto "IN GOD WE TRUST" was inscribed in bolder font and "E PLURIBUS UNUM" was enlarged.
 Other minor changes were made to the depiction of Lady Liberty's neck and her pearl crown.